BlackOclock/XLS-to-DBatLoader-or-GuLoader-for-AgentTesla-variant/readme.md

 We use Endpoints to identify the top talkers on the network.
-104.17.201.1 has 3MB has 3 MB of transmitted data (Tx) and also 10.9.1.101 has 3MB has 3 MB of received data (Rx).
+104.17.201.1 has 3MB of transmitted data (Tx) and also 10.9.1.101 has 3MB of received data (Rx).
 Additionally, the top talkers are 104.17.201.1 as the source and 10.9.1.101 as the destination.